ys7yoo/retina/README.md

 * runSTA.m - run STA for a channel
 * runSTAbatch.m - run STA for all the channels
 * calcSTA.m - core function to calc STA
+* estimGLM.m - calc STA, GLM, and bilinear GLM (for some channels)

 ## How to run STA